-- 1. Fill out the International Student Request to Take Courses at Another Institution form and submit it to the International Student Advisor. - 2.
-In approximately ten (10) working days, the student will receive back a copy of this form and a confirmation letter, which will indicate whether the request has been approved or denied. - 3.
-Some schools may require a letter from the International Student Advisor showing that the student has the permission of Graduate School USA to enroll in classes at the other institution. - 4.
-Within two (2) weeks after registering for courses at the other institution, the student must submit a copy of the registration form to the International Student Advisor.
+- Fill out the International Student Request to Take Courses at Another Institution form and submit to the International Student Advisor. - In approximately ten (10) working days, the student will receive back a copy of this form and a confirmation letter, which will indicate whether the request has been approved or denied. - Some schools may require a letter from the International Student Advisor showing that the student has the permission of the Graduate School to enroll in classes at the other institution.